How to Install Fail2Ban on CentOS Stream 10 (2026 Guide)

 What Is Fail2Ban and Why You Need It

-For CentOS Stream 10 servers exposed to the internet, Fail2Ban is highly recommended as a first line of defense.
+For CentOS Stream 10 servers exposed to the internet, Fail2Ban is strongly recommended as a first line of defense against automated brute-force attempts.

 Prerequisites